Betsy DeVos And The High-Stakes Standoff Over Student Loan Forgiveness

 Davis attended for one year.
 Disillusioned and indebted, she took out new loans to start over at a community college.
 She later earned a bachelor's and a master's degree and has refused to pay down those original loans, now totaling more than $35,000.

-"They're defaulted and delinquent because I told them, I was like, 'I'm not paying them because this is a scam,'" Davis says.
+"They're defaulted and delinquent because I told them, I was like, 'I'm not paying them because this is a scam,' " Davis says.

 She also filed a borrower defense claim in 2015.
-Now, she's one of those 210,000 borrowers waiting for their claims to be resolved.
-That's because, after DeVos took over the Education Department, she moved to delay implementing the borrower defense rule.
+Now she's one of those 210,000 borrowers waiting for their claims to be resolved.
+That's because after DeVos took over the Education Department, she moved to delay implementing the borrower defense rule.
 According to department records, it didn't approve a single new claim between June 2018 and June 2019.

 "With extreme displeasure"